RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 A.	Restore the files from backups so that they match the dates for the hold request.
 B.	Search for all files related to the litigation and provide them immediately to opposing counsel.
 C.	Delete all the files named in the legal hold to limit the scope of litigation.
-D.	Identify scope files and preserve them until they need to be produced.
+**D**.
+Identify scope files and preserve them until they need to be produced.

 ### Question # 7 - Murali is reviewing a customer’s file inside of his organization’s customer relationship management tool and sees the customer’s Social Security number listed as XXX- XX- 8945.
 What data obfuscation technique has been used?
 A.	Anonymization.